William Inge

-William Motter Inge (/ˈɪndʒ/; May 3, 1913 – June 10, 1973) was an American playwright and novelist, whose works typically feature solitary protagonists encumbered with strained sexual relations.
-In the early 1950s he had a string of memorable Broadway productions, including Picnic, which earned him a Pulitzer Prize.
+William Motter Inge (/ɪndʒ/; May 3, 1913 – June 10, 1973) was an American playwright and novelist, whose works typically feature solitary protagonists encumbered with strained sexual relations.
 With his portraits of small-town life and settings rooted in the American heartland, Inge became known as the "Playwright of the Midwest".

+During the early 1950s, Inge had a string of memorable Broadway productions, including Picnic, which earned him a Pulitzer Prize for Drama.
+He was also nominated for the Tony Award for Best Play twice, for Bus Stop and The Dark at the Top of the Stairs.
+He also won an Academy Award for writing the screenplay to the film Splendor in the Grass (1961).

 Early years

 Inge was born in Independence, Kansas, the fifth child of Maude Sarah Gibson-Inge and Luther Clay Inge.
 William attended Independence Community College and graduated from the University of Kansas in 1935 with a Bachelor of Arts degree in Speech and Drama.
 At the University of Kansas he was a member of the Nu chapter of Sigma Nu.
 Offered a scholarship to work on a Master of Arts degree, Inge moved to Nashville, Tennessee, to attend the George Peabody College for Teachers, but later dropped out.

 Back in Kansas, he worked as a laborer on state highways and as a Wichita news announcer.
 From 1937 to 1938 he taught English and drama at Cherokee County Community High School in Columbus, Kansas.
 After returning and completing his Master's at Peabody in 1938, he taught at Stephens College in Columbia, Missouri, from 1938 to 1943.